By Seamus Walsh, Pension Guidance Expert

 The two important numbers to think about when it comes to your investments are:

-- The price you sell at
+- The price they are when you decide to sell them

 The thing to keep in mind is until you sell, you’ve not gained or lost anything.
 But once you do sell, you’re accepting whatever’s happened with your funds.